Best Native Grasses for Bird Cover and Beneficial Insects

 Why it helps:

-- Offers cover in poor soils
+- Provides cover in poor or dry soils

 - Holds upright stems through winter

-- Provides shelter for insects at ground level
+- Shelters insects at ground level

 River oats (Chasmanthium latifolium)